 Residents that were previously issued TPVs will be considered continuing participants and no re-certification must be done at the time of conversion, provided that the PHA has completed an income re-certification within the past 12 months from the date of conversion.
 However, if the assistance was provided as EVs due to a preservation-eligible mortgage prepayment, the PHA will perform income verification to determine whether the families that received EV assistance meet the low-income requirements for the PBV program.

 The owner is advised that the final number of units where assistance is converted is determined after the receipt of resident consent and/ or non-consent, resident move out, or where voucher holders have decided not to relinquish their vouchers.
 Any household that has consented must relinquish its voucher at the time of conversion.
-However, residents retain the right to move from the project with voucher assistance or remain with EV assistance, up until the time the PBV HAP contract is executed.
-If a household with a TPV moves from the project prior to the execution of the PBV HAP contract, the unit that was occupied by that household will not be included in the PBV HAP contract.
-Only income-eligible households that consent to the conversion and who reside in the project at the time of PBV HAP contract execution will receive assistance PBV assistance.
+However, residents retain the right to move from the project with voucher assistance or remain with EV assistance, up until the time the PBV HAP Contract is executed.
+If a household with a TPV moves from the project prior to the execution of the PBV HAP Contract, the unit that was occupied by that household will not be included in the PBV HAP Contract.
+Only income-eligible households that consent to the conversion and who reside in the project at the time of PBV HAP Contract execution will receive assistance PBV assistance.

 3.8.1 Submission of Requests for Retroactive Conversions

-A Rent Supp or RAP project owner must submit their request to the PHA administering the TPVs to convert such assistance to PBV assistance, and submit a complete copy to HUD Headquarters by email to RAD2@hud.gov.
+A Rent Supp or RAP project owner must submit their request to the PHA administering the TPVs to convert such assistance to PBV assistance, and submit a complete copy to HUD Headquarters through the RAD Resource Desk at www.radresource.net.
 Owners are strongly encouraged to contact the PHA early in the process to determine if the PHA administering the TPVs is interested in approving the PBV RAD request.
 The owner may request conversion of TPVs that were issued to residents of the project following a contract termination that occurred on or after October 1, 2006, or expires within 60 days of an owner’s RAD conversion request, but did not receive an extension.
 The owner’s request must include the following information:

 Statement Requesting Conversion of TPV Assistance to PBV Assistance.
 This narrative statement must: